gitterHQ/sidecar/README.md

 ## Events

+Emitted on Document:

+ - `gitter-sidecar-ready`: Emitted when the sidecar script has loaded and is available via `window.gitter`
+ - `gitter-sidecar-instance-started`: Emitted after any Sidecar chat instance has initialized
+ 	 - Data: `chat`: The sidecar chat instance that was initialized

+Emitted on Container:

  - `gitter-chat-toggle`: Emitted whenever the chat is opened or closed
  	 - Data: `state`: Whether it was opened(true) or closed(false)
+ - `gitter-chat-started`: Emitted after the Sidecar chat instance has initialized
+ 	 - Data: `chat`: The sidecar chat instance that was initialized

 *example:*